AtomicYakuza/AuroraTracker/README.md

 ```
 No external dependencies!
 This program uses only Python's built-in modules:
+- 'time':           For delaying the program until next loop
 - 'urllib.request': For fetching data from NOAA and ipinfo
 - 'json':           For parsing text to json
 - 'csv':            For handling loading and saving
 - 'os':             For creating saving file locaitons
 - 'datetime':       For generting datetime timestamps
 - 'base64':         For encoding and ecoding select data
+- 'smtplib':        For sending Emails
+- 'email':          For sending Emails
 ```

 4. Run the Program: